WARNING – Office Party Ahead!

 TIP #1 – Balance the booze

-Years ago, when I was but a stripling, venturing out into the world of entertaining journalists (part of my 15 year career in PR), I got a sage piece of advice:
+Years ago, when I was but a stripling press officer, venturing into the world of PR and journalist entertainment, I got a sage piece of advice:

 Always stay two drinks behind everyone else.